Mil Mi-26: China, Wenchuan "quake lake" emergency

 As a result of the magnitude 8.0 earthquake in Sichuan province of China on 12 May 2008, many rivers became blocked by landslides, resulting in the formation of so-called quake lakes: large amounts of water pooling up behind the landslide-formed dams.
 These dams eventually broke under the weight of the water, endangering those downstream.
 At least one Mi-26 belonging to a branch of China's civil aviation service was used to bring heavy earth moving tractors to the quake-lakes at Tangjiashan mountain, located in difficult terrain and accessible only by foot or air.

 Afghanistan helicopter downing

 In July 2009, a Moldovan Mi-26 was shot down in Helmand province with the loss of six Ukrainian crew members.
 The aircraft, belonging to Pecotox Air, was said to be on a humanitarian mission under NATO contract.

 Indian Air Force Mi-26 crash

 On 14 December 2010, an Indian Air Force Mi-26 crashed seconds after taking off from Jammu Airport, injuring all nine passengers.
 The aircraft fell from an altitude of about 50 ft.
 The Indian Institute of Flight Safety released an investigation report that stated improper fastening of the truck inside caused an imbalance of the helicopter and led to the crash.
 The Mi-26 had been carrying machines from Konkan Railway to Jammu–Baramulla line project.

+The Indian Air Force later retired its three remaining Mi-26s, as two needed a very expensive overhaul (quite frequent, as the machine is near the strength limits of the materials used), and there was little need for them, and decided to obtain Chinook helicopters from the US instead.